viylouu/cborr/README.md

 please copy the provided `compile_flags.txt` aswell, as that will allow for error handling in the ide

 # building
-this project uses the tiny c compiler (aka. tcc) for test builds
+this project uses the `zig c compiler` (aka. `zig cc`) for test builds
 this means it builds very fast when needed (muy bueno)
+> test builds also pass -O0

-it also uses gcc for full builds
+it also uses `gcc` (aka, `gcc`) for full builds
 this means it runs very fast when needed (muy bueno)
-you will need to have these in your path to run the build.sh
+you will need to have these in your path to run the `build.sh`

 ## test builds
-test builds use tcc, and are therefore less optimized, but a faster build
+test builds use `zig cc -O0`, and are therefore less optimized, but a faster build
 you can do a test build like this:
 - run `./build.sh -t`
 this will build and run the src/main.c file